amrayman100/cogapptask/readme.txt

 The project is also deployed and live on heroku and can be accessed through this link: https://cogtaskapp.herokuapp.com/

-Some Test Cases for the API when running the local file https://cogtaskapp.herokuapp.com/report/?dims=country&fields=name,goal https://cogtaskapp.herokuapp.com/report/?dims=category&fields=name,goal,budget https://cogtaskapp.herokuapp.com/report/?dims=goal&fields=name,goal,budget
+Some Test Cases for the API when running the deployed project https://cogtaskapp.herokuapp.com/report/?dims=country&fields=name,goal https://cogtaskapp.herokuapp.com/report/?dims=category&fields=name,goal,budget https://cogtaskapp.herokuapp.com/report/?dims=goal&fields=name,goal,budget